PLSE-Lab/go-analysis/README.md

 ```

 Note that we are simplifying this so it will be easier to do as a single function.
 This example will be updated when that is complete.

+# Building the New Corpus

+The following changes were needed:
+* Remove bitnami-labs-sealed-secrets/vendor_jsonnet/kube-libsonnet/examples/wordpress/lib